ForAnonymousCodeSubmission/IntC/README.md

 1. Config the environment following their instructions.
 2. Involve our implementation codes `IntC.py`.
 3. Call our function `InvisibilityCloak()` (as defined in `IntC.py`) after loading the clean data for data poisoning.
+4. Train a backdoored HPE model based on the poisoned training data.